C0PEP0D/otto/README.md

 python learn.py
 ```

 Now go get a coffee since it will take quite some time.
+Logging information is displayed in the terminal while the
+program runs (if the program seems to have frozen, see [known issues](#known-issues)).

 When you come back, you can look at the contents of the `learn/outputs/YYmmdd-HHMMSS` directory.
 There should be a figure called `YYmmdd-HHMMSS_figure_learning_progress.png` (if not you need a larger coffee).